datacoves/docs/docs/getting-started/dbt-cloud-migration/dbt-airflow-config.md

 Now that you have setup your service connection you must create your profiles.yml to make use of the environment variables for your warehouse created from the service connection.

-**Step 1:** Head back to the Launch pad by clicking on the Datacoves logo on the top left and open your development environment by selecting `Open`
+**Step 1:** Head back to the Launchpad by clicking on the Datacoves logo on the top left and open your development environment by selecting `Open`

 **Step 2:** Select the `Transform Tab` and create the `automate` folder at the root of your project

 **Step 3** Create the `dbt` folder inside the `automate` folder

 **Step 4:** Create the `profiles.yml` inside of your `automate` folder. ie) `automate/dbt/profiles.yml`.
+>[!TIP]Create all the folders and files above by selecting the new file icon and typing`automate/dbt/profiles.yml`

 **Step 5:** Copy the following configuration into your `profiles.yml` based on your warehouse